-This book is not only for animals lovers but also for those who would like to have an additional income stream selling stock photos of animals.
+This book is not only for animal lovers but also for those who would like to have an additional income stream selling stock photos of animals.
 It's also particularly for those with a DSLR who want to learn more about their camera.
 Going to the zoo for the day is a great way to learn new skills because you have a wide range of different subjects to photograph, most of which are fairly stationery!
 In one day you can gain greater control and start using the settings with confidence as the lessons you will learn in this book are applicable in many other situations such as portraiture, nature and landscape photography and so on.

 In this book you will learn: